 Zooming into a subject allows you to crop a scene tighter by cutting out unwanted surroundings.
 This works best if you are standing in the same place, only changing the focal length of your lens.

 If you zoom into a subject while the shutter is open, you can create something very interesting.
 This technique blurs the surrounding area, as you focus on the subject.
 To achieve this, you need to use long exposure photography.

 The subject in the middle tends to have the least amount of blur, whereas the edges of the frame will have the most.

 Showing movement in a still image helps to create something a little more relatable to the viewers.

 Daily life is busy and fast, and using this technique shows this side of life on the street.

-Here are a few techniques, allowing you to be as creative as possible.
-Even just holding the camera during a long exposure can create enough shake in the image, giving the subject a little more life.
+Even holding the camera during a long exposure can create enough shake in the photo, giving the subject a little more life.

 Composition for Abstract Photography